Shivamm08/CuraVoice/README.md

 ## 3) Set Up the LLM Model

-The LLM model (12.5 GB) is not included in the repository.
+The LLM model is not included in the repository.
 You can set it up in one of two ways:
-+ Manual Download: Download the model files from the provided Google Drive link and place them in the specified directory in app.py. https://drive.google.com/drive/folders/1KmryvlhmMDw8thLgE9aRg9ul7FIKJgOK?usp=sharing
++ Manual Download: Download the model files from the provided Google Drive link and place all the files in the specified directory in app.py. https://drive.google.com/drive/folders/1KmryvlhmMDw8thLgE9aRg9ul7FIKJgOK?usp=sharing

 + Automatic Download: Run the app, which automatically fetches the model if not found locally.
+Make sure to specify its directory in app.py.

 ## 4) Run the Flask App